 Action Responsible Status Circulate information on the reopening of Day Services and respite at the earliest opportunity.
 PB Team Complete.
 Emailed 6 April 2021.
 Send Learning Disability Programme update to PB team for circulation.
-NM / PB team Incomplete.
-Carried over from 8 December 2020 and 23 March 2021.
+NM / PB team Complete.
+Circulated with 8 June 2021 agenda (carried over from 8 December 2020 and 23 March 2021).
 NM to encourage the Primary Care Liaison team to cross its registers with those of Adult Social Care.
-NM Incomplete.
+NM Ongoing.
+NM liaising with AB ahead of 8 June 2021 LDPB.
 Update on Working Age Adults Programme.
-AS Incomplete.
+AS Update to 8 June 2021 LDPB (under LD Strategy agenda item).
 Liaise to ensure timely updates on progress of LD and Autism Strategies.
 TS / AS / PB Team Ongoing.
+MH met AS & TS in May.
+Update to 8 June 2021 LDPB.

 Provide LeDeR update to PB team for circulation.
-NM Incomplete.
-No time to present update to 23 March 2021 meeting.
+NM Complete.
+Circulated with 8 June 2021 agenda.
 Support for Covid testing.
-AB / PB Team Incomplete.
+AB / PB Team Complete.
+Response related to CPF: 'If the person didn't feel comfortable doing it themselves, it was suggested that the individual or whoever is supporting them, contacts the GP surgery to explain the situation.
+It will be up to the GP's discretion and what they have available as to whether they could send someone out to do the test.
+There are also some videos on youtube from the department of health explaining how to do the test.'
 Convert Direct Payments information into easy read, for circulation.
-NK Incomplete.
+NK Ongoing.
 Presentation to 8 June 2021 LDPB on the NHS Long Term Plan.
-NM (in liaison with PB Team) Incomplete.
+NM (in liaison with PB Team) NM presentation to 8 June 2021 LDPB.
 Circulate details of research project on autistic adults who have been assessed by Outlook South West PB Team Complete.
 Share link to Mental Health Act consultation.
 PB Team Complete.
 PB team to consider feedback from members regarding reverting back to separate Boards and schedule meetings accordingly.
 All Complete.
 All feedback received from members supported reverting to separate Boards.
 Meetings to be held on previously scheduled dates.